tbm/homepage/content/debian/nslu2/index.md

 the device does not have enough RAM.
 While it's still possible to install Debian on the NSLU2 using the manual method described on this page, I suggest you upgrade to a more modern device.
-Support for the Linksys NSLU2 has been dropped in Debian 9 (stretch).
+Support for the Linksys NSLU2 was dropped in Debian 9 (stretch).

 <h2>Information</h2>